-- 1. The set poems for each stage are printed in full in the LAMDA Verse and Prose Anthology Volume 20 - 2.
-The Learners will speak the set poems as they are presented in the LAMDA Verse and Prose Anthology Volume 20 - 3.
+- The set poems for each stage are printed in full in the LAMDA Verse and Prose Anthology - Volume 20 and alternative options can be found in the LAMDA Additional Set Piece List found here: www.lamda.ac.uk/lamda-exams/our-exams/introductory-exams - The Learners will speak the set poems as they are presented in the approved text - 3.
 No unauthorised person will be allowed to be present during the examination.
 An 'authorised person' is a person (that is not being assessed), who has been permitted by LAMDA Exams to enter the examination room in line with the requirements of the Learner's Reasonable Adjustment - 4.
-Live animals are not permitted in the examination room - 5.
-Electronic devices, such as mobile phones, tablets, e-readers and laptops, are not permitted in the examination room - 6.
+Live animals are not permitted in the examination room - Electronic devices, such as mobile phones, tablets, e-readers and laptops, are not permitted in the examination room - 6.
 The selected repertoire must be performed in English